Martyn-Edwards/Martyn-Edwards/README.md

 - 👋 Hi, I’m @Martyn-Edwards
 - 👀 I’m interested in hill walking and wild camping
-- 🌱 I’m currently learning Amazon Web Services through the Re/start program, facilitated by TechTalent Academy
+- 🌱 I’m an AWS Certified Cloud Practitioner qualified through the Re/start program, facilitated by TechTalent Academy in the UK

 - 📫 How to reach me Martyn Edwards on [LinkedIn](https://www.linkedin.com/in/martyn-edwards-025b601b8/)
 - 📫 How to reach me martyngedwards@yahoo.co.uk